 UTM parameters are case sensitive and need to be entered exactly the same each time.
 If they’re not they’ll be flagged by Google as different channels.

 One solution is to keep a spreadsheet and paste directly from it into the UTM parameters you’re creating.
-You’ll likely wind up using a spreadsheet to hold your codes and their meanings anyway, allowing you to keep track of multiple campaigns, sources and mediums.
+You’ll likely wind up using a UTM spreadsheet to hold your codes and their meanings anyway, allowing you to keep track of multiple campaigns, sources and mediums.

 With all the UTM appendages, it’s easy to create a URL that’s too long to Tweet.
 This one: